albertopiras/angular-autocomplete/README.md

 ```

-here the corresponding HTML code:
+Here the corresponding HTML code:

 ```
 <autocomplete autocompletelist='UScountries' callback="mycallback(param)"></autocomplete>
 ```

-you can find the real example within the indext.html file.
+You can find the real example within the indext.html file.

 ### Run